 A study explores the potential of the Philippines to engage in carbon sequestration projects to mitigate climate change.
-Done in 2005, the study sees the Philippines, with its tropical forests, fallow areas, and vast areas of degraded land has the potential for carbon sequestration through reforestation and rehabilitation.
+Done in 2005, the study sees the Philippines, with its tropical forests, fallow areas, and vast areas of degraded land, as having the potential for carbon sequestration through reforestation and rehabilitation.

-The Laguna Lake Development Authority (LLDA) is selling carbon sequestered through the Municipality of Tanay and the LLDA.
+The Laguna Lake Development Authority (LLDA) sells carbon sequestered through the Municipality of Tanay and the LLDA.
 The farmers from the Tanay watershed implemented the project from 2004 to 2014. were the implementors of the project.

 The environmental services of these forests in mitigating climate change include the following:

-• First, the conservation of existing carbon stock by protecting forest reserve.
+- First, the conservation of existing carbon stock by protecting forest reserves.

-• Second, the expansion of carbon stocks by increased carbon sequestration through the widening of the forest area and increasing storage in durable wood products.
+- Second, carbon stocks will expand through increased carbon sequestration through the widening of the forest area and increased storage in durable wood products.

 For example, instead of cement-based products and other construction materials that are fossil-fuel intensive, construction materials and biofuels from forest timbers and trees can be a climate-friendly option.